gortaina/100DaysOfCode/100DaysOfCode_Round2.md

 use emojis in commits
 https://gitmoji.carloscuesta.me/
 ````

+## Round 2 - 039/100 12/03/2020 - Thursday
+business model canvas for mega hack pocket, a short hackaton
+<br>#100DaysOfCode #shawee

+## Round 2 - 038/100 11/03/2020 - Wednessday
+It's great to meet people who like the code as much as you do!
+3 hours of conversation about coding!
+Time goes by so fast
+<br>#100DaysOfCode #LiveByTheCode

 ## Round 2 - 037/100 10/03/2020 - Tuesday
 Studying terraform, provider section, google and aws
 <br>#100DaysOfCode